paulveillard/cybersecurity-architecture/README.md

 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## What is Secure Software Architecture?
+- The software architecture of a system depicts the system’s organization or structure, and provides an explanation of how it behaves.

+- Software design includes all activities that aid in the transformation from requirement specification to implementation.
+Major artifacts of the software design process include:

+* Software requirements specification - this document describes the expected behavior of the system in the form of functional and non-functional requirements.
+These requirements should be clear, actionable, measurable, and traceable to business requirements.
+Requirements should also define how the software should interact with humans, hardware, and other systems.
+* High-level design - The high-level design breaks the system’s architectural design into a less-abstracted view of sub-systems and modules and depicts their interaction with each other.
+This high-level design perspective focuses on how the system, along with all its components, implements in the form of modules.
+It recognizes the modular structure of each sub-system and their interaction among one another.
+* Detailed design - Detailed design involves the implementation of what is visible as a system and its sub-systems in a high-level design.
+This activity is more detailed towards modules and their implementations.
+It defines a logical structure of each module and their interfaces to communicate with other modules.

 ## What is Security By Design?
 **Security by design** focuses on preventing a cybersecurity breach rather than repairing the issue and restoring systems after a company has been hit by a cybersecurity breach.